AndBible/docs-wiki/Register-as-an-Alpha-or-Beta-tester-of-And-Bible-on-Google-Play.md

 go to https://play.google.com/apps/testing/net.bible.android.activity and agree to be a tester add the same Google account to your Android device use your Android device to search for the And Bible app in the Play Store and install it

+## Beta Testing
+Beta testing is open to all.
+You can opt-in via the And Bible Play Store page [here](https://play.google.com/apps/testing/net.bible.android.activity).